leodamasceno/ddeployer/README.md

 # ddeployer

 Ruby application to deploy and run your code locally via Docker.
-This application gets and manage images of Docker's registry.
+This application gets and manage images and credentials of Docker's registry.

 ## Dependencies